-In the 2021 Census, 19% of Aboriginal and Torres Strait Islander people reported living in overcrowded conditions (requiring one or more additional bedrooms to properly accommodate the people usually living in the house) [20].
-The highest proportions were reported for the NT (57%), followed by WA (21%), with the lowest proportion reported in the ACT (9.2%).

-In the 2018-19 NATSIHS, the proportion of Aboriginal and Torres Strait Islander people who reported living in overcrowded households generally increased with remoteness, from 10% in major cities to 51% in very remote areas [51].
+In the 2021 Census, 19% of Aboriginal and Torres Strait Islander people reported living in overcrowded conditions (requiring one or more additional bedrooms to properly accommodate the people usually living in the house) [22].
+The proportions of males and females who experienced overcrowded living were about the same (18% and 19% respectively) [24].
+Living in overcrowded conditions was most common among young people aged 15-24 years (23%) and least common among those aged 65 years and over (8.2%).
+The highest prevalence was in the NT (57%) and WA (21%), while the lowest was in the ACT (9.2%) [22].
+The prevalence of people living in overcrowded housing increased with remoteness, from 12% in major cities to 32% in remote areas and 55% in very remote areas [24].